Automorphisms of quartic surfaces and Cremona transformations: Introduction

+\begin{Q} Is every automorphism of finite order of any smooth quartic surface $S\subset \mathbb{P}^3$ induced by a Cremona transformation of $\mathbb{P}^3$? \end{Q}

+As a consequence of the main result we obtain a negative answer to Oguiso's question.
+Indeed, by using the classical theory of binary quadratic forms, Galluzzi, Lombardo and Peters proved in \cite{Galluzzi} that for a K3 surface $S$ with Picard number two the subgroup $G\subset Aut(S)$ falls into four possibilities: trivial, $\mathbb{Z}_2$, $\mathbb{Z}$ or $\mathbb{D}_{\infty}=\mathbb{Z}_{2} \ast \mathbb{Z}_{2}$.
+Then, it is sufficient to take quartic surfaces where $G=\mathbb{D}_{\infty}$ or $G=\ZZ_2$.
+Moreover, if the K3 quartic is general (see \ref{autgeral}), the group $G$ is the whole $Aut(S)$ and so, if it satisfies the condition of our main result, Gizatullin's problem is completely solved.
+More concretely, we construct examples of quartic K3 surfaces with Picard number two such that $Aut(S) = \mathbb{D}_{\infty}=\mathbb{Z}_2 * \mathbb{Z}_2 $ or $Aut(S)= \mathbb{Z}_2$ and no nontrivial element of $Aut(S)$ is induced by Cremona transformations of $\mathbb{P}^3$.
+In particular, these surfaces contain automorphisms of order two which are not derived from $Bir(\PP^3)$.

-The structure of this paper is the following: In section 2, we recall basic definitions and results about K3 surfaces and lattices that will be used in the paper.
-In section 3, we study Gizatullin's problem when the quartic surface has Picard number 2.
-In section 4, we present a technique developed by Lee to determine the group of automorphisms of a K3 surface with Picard number 2.
-Finally, in the last section, we prove our result.
+The structure of the paper is the following.
+In section 2, we recall basic definitions and results about K3 surfaces and lattices that will be used in the paper.
+In section 3, we prove some results for quartics in $\mathbb{P}^{3}$ with Picard number two.
+In section 4, we construct some first results for Gizatullin's problem when the quartic surface has Picard number two.
+In the last section, we construct our examples.

 Throughout this note, we work over the field $\mathbb{C}$ of complex numbers.\\